SauravMukherjee44/SauravMukherjee44/README.md

 </p>

 I believe in implementing the knowledge which you have.
-Projects play a major role in showcasing your skills.
-They help in predicting skills of a person.
+Projects play a significant role in showcasing your skills.
+They help in predicting the skills of a person.
 So let's have a look at my project section.

 <h1 align="center">Projects</h1>